Julian Kristoffersen: Club career

 Born in Horten, Kristoffersen began his career in Norway with Ørn-Horten, before signing with Danish club FC Copenhagen in 2013.

 He signed a three-year contract with Swedish club Djurgården in August 2017.
 He returned to Denmark in June 2018, signing a three-year contract with Hobro.

 On 8 March 2020, Hobro confirmed that they had sold Kristoffersen to South Korean club Jeonnam Dragons.

 On 2 February 2021, he signed a three-and-a-half-year contract with Italian Serie B club Salernitana.

 For 2021–22 season, Salernitana was promoted to Serie A and Kristoffersen made one appearance in the top tier, before he joined Cosenza in Serie B on a season-long loan on 31 August 2021.

 On 19 January 2023, Kristoffersen was loaned to Virtus Verona in Serie C for the rest of the season.

+On 29 August 2023, Kristoffersen signed a one-season contract with Serie C club Ancona.
+On 11 January 2024, he moved to another Serie C club Pro Sesto.

+On 10 February 2025, Krisoffersen returned to Italy and signed with Lecco until the end of the 2024–25 season.

 International career

 Kristoffersen has represented Norway at youth international levels, at under-16, under-17, under-18 and under-21 levels.